dekuNukem/STM32_tutorials/lesson2_external_interrupt/README.md

 Still, 16 pins is better than Arduino's measly 2 pins, and more than enough for most situations.

-We continue work on the project files from the last section, so save a copy if you want.
+We continue working on the project files from the last section, so save a copy if you want.
 Open up the `test.ioc` file again and left click on PA3 to switch it to `GPIO_EXTI3`.
 Don't forget to right click and give it a nickname too:

 ![Alt text](resources/cubexit.png)

 Then go to `Configuration` tab and click on `GPIO` button.
-Select PA3 and change the GPIO mode to `External Interrupt Mode with Falling edge trigger detection`, and enable pull-up:
+Select PA3 and change the GPIO mode to `External Interrupt Mode with Falling edge trigger detection`, and enable the pull-up:

 ![Alt text](resources/cubeedge.png)

-Now we need to **enable** the interrupt, always remember this step when working with interrupts, or it won't work!
+Now we need to **enable** the interrupt, don't forget this step or it won't work!
 Click on the NVIC(Nested Vectored Interrupt Controller) button:

 ![Alt text](resources/cubenvic.png)